 You’ll be surprised to find out how easy it is to understand the basics of how this fascinating piece of machinery functions.

 The following describes a jet engine continuously running, from start to shut down.
-It works the same whether you are on the ground or in the air:
+The basic principle of a jet engine works the same whether you are on the ground or in the air.

 The 4 phases of how a basic Jet Engine works: SUCK, SQUEEZE, BANG, BLOW